President: Fiona Coughlan

 Treasurer: Joseph Wigglesworth

-The mission of the Geographical Association is to increase an awareness of the importance of geography in order to prepare students for the future in a world increasingly interconnected and interdependent.
+The mission of the Framingham State University Geographical Association is to increase awareness of the importance of geography in order to prepare students for the future in a world that is increasingly interconnected and interdependent.

 Membership in the Geographical Association is open to all students at Framingham State University regardless of major or concentration.
 It is especially recommended to those students pursuing a Geography or Earth Science major.
-Weekly meetings occur in the Geography Seminar Room.
+Weekly meetings are held in the Geography Department Seminar Room.
 All are welcome!

-The Framingham State University Geographical Association meets each Wednesday at 1:30 p.m. in the Geography Seminar Room during the school year.
-You may contact the Geography Department Chairperson, Professor Osama Abdelgadir at 508-626-4774 for further information.
+The Geographical Association meets every Wednesday at 1:30 pm in the Geography Seminar Room, Hemenway 231, during the school year.
+For more information please contact the Association's faculty advisor: